borntofrappe/Front-End-Practice/D3 Practice/README.md

-# D3 Practice
+# D3 Election Map

 ## [Live Demo](https://codepen.io/borntofrappe/full/WBPwPw).

-Currently unfinished.
-I plan to extend the practice session with a geomap.

 ## Goal

-Practice with d3 and CSS layout properties to visualiaze a subset of data from the recent European elections.
+Practice with the data visualization library and CSS layout properties to highlight the results of the recent European elections.